RamMaths/AsyncC-Journey/Chapter4/README.md

 ## Condition variables

 Condition variables are another synchronization primitive provided by the C++ Standard Library.
 They allow multiple threads to communicate with each other.
 They also allow for several threads to wait for a notification from another thread.
 Condition variables are always associated with a mutex.

+## Semaphore

+A **semaphore** is a counter that manages the number of permits available for accessing a shared resource.
+The can be classified into two main types:

+- A **binary semaphore**: is like a mutex.
+It has only two states: 0 and 1.
+- A **counting semaphore**: can have a value grater than 1.

+### Binary semaphore

+Binary semaphores can be used to implement mutual exclusion.
+This is achieved by using a binary semaphore to control access to the resource.

+The most significant difference between mutexes and semaphores is that mutexes have exclusive ownership, whereas binary semaphores do not.
+Only the thread owning the mutex can release it.
+Semaphores can be signaled by any thread.

+### Counting semaphores

+A counting semaphore allows access to a shared resource by more than one thread.
+The counter can be initialized to an arbitrary number, and it will be decreased every time a thread acquires the semaphore.

+## Barriers and latches

+### std::latch

+The `std::latch` latch is a synchronization primitive that allows one or more threads to block until a specified number of operations are completed.
+It is a single-use object, and once the count reaches zero, it cannot be reset.

+### std::barrier

+The `std::barrier` barrier is another synchronization primitive used to synchronize a group of threads.
+The std::barrier barrier is reusable.
+Each thread reaches the barrier and waits until all participating threads reach the same barrier point (like what happens when we use latches).

+When to use latches and when to use barriers?
+Use `std::latch` when you have a one-time gathering point for threads, such as waiting for multiple initializations to complete before proceeding.
+Use `std::barrier` when you need to synchronize threads repeatedly through multiple phases of a task or iterative computations.

+## Performing a task only once

+Sometimes, we need to perform a certain task just one time.
+For example, in a multithreaded application, several threads may run the same function to initialize a variable.
+Any of the running threads may do it, but we want the initialization to be done exactly once.

+The C++ Standard Library provides both `std::once_flag` and `std::call_once` to implement exactly that functionality.
+We will see how to implement this functionality using atomic operations  in the next chapter.